recamelflores/-Js-review-project/README.md

-# Javascript Review Project by Recamel Flores
+# Javascript Review Project by Recamel G. Flores
-This project is a review of Javascript concepts, from beginner to advanced.
+giThis project is a review of Javascript concepts, from beginner to advanced.